zumasys/docs/site/docs/jbase/introduction-to-the-odbc-jedi/README.md

 If additional knowledge of jBASE is needed, please review the [Introduction to jBASE](/30301-jbase) documentation for information on commands and utilities used in this walk-through.

-Additionally, in order to properly perform the steps within the configuration walk-through section of this document, you will need an installed and licensed system running jBASE 5.6 or greater.
+Additionally, in order to properly perform the steps listed in the installation and configuration sections of this document, you will need a licensed system running jBASE 5.6 or greater.
 If you need help completing this task, please review the jBASE installation Guide for [Windows](https://docs.jbase.com/43995-transactional-journaling/windows-installation) or [Linux](https://docs.jbase.com/43995-transactional-journaling/jbase-56-linux-installation-guide).

 ## Overview